 We (11211 Magazine) led this operation over a 6 year period.

 Initially we solicited 500 fashion brand named businesses in Manhattan for advertising and got no where, adding no advertisers to our ad pages.
 This effort cost $50K.
 We were the. forced to lean into the local community, getting to meet and know all of the local businesses and business owners.
 We reached out to the art galleries and their artists, who also got illustrators, writers and photographers to contribute.
 Naturally, we paid everyone for their work and contributions.
 The Advertising money generated from the local businesses was used to pay all the artists and writers who contributed, and also for operational costs: sales staffing, printing and distribution.
 In one year we had collected an e-mail list of 16,000 names, all in the 11211 ZIP CODE.

-Williamsburg had all the raw makings and qualities of the next big artist’s community.
-There was a fledgling artistic scene already happening there with epic, notable and weekend long parties.
-We promoted those events.
-The L train’s Bedford Avenue subway stop was only a 10-15 minute MTA commute to Union Square.
-The industrial real estate market was dead with scores of near-empty loft buildings.
+Williamsburg had all the raw makings and qualities of the next big artist’s community following The East Village, SoHo, Tribeca, etc… There was a fledgling artistic scene already happening there with epic, notable and weekend long “lock-in” parties.
+We promoted those events too (underground).
+The L Train’s Bedford Avenue subway stop was only a 10-15 minute, MTA commute, to Union Square.
+The industrial real estate market was completely dead with scores of near-empty loft buildings (before being filled with the artist-in-residence signage).

 The strip (Bedford Avenue) has small and cute retail stores which you could rent for as little as $800. per month in 2000.
 A year before (1999) you could rent the same space for $300-350. per month.
 A year later (2001) the same exact space rented to Brooklyn Handknit for $3,000. per month.

 The first stop on the Brooklyn L Train is Bedford Avenue—a one-stop, short train ride to First Avenue in the East Village.
 The nickname for Bedford was Avenue E. So, the location was ideal for a cool bedroom for creatives working “regular jobs” in NYC.